SINTEF/dlite/examples/TEM_data/README.md

 ```

 (See the OntoTrans [Exploratory Search System (ESS)] by TU Wien
-for an example of how to data in a knowledge base can be explored.)
+for an example of how data in a knowledge base can be explored.)

 ### Accessing data

 #### Get thumbnail image
-Lets now use the system to get a thumbnail image for the TEM image
+Let's now use the system to get a thumbnail image for the TEM image
 [pm:TEM_6c8cm_008] (with "pm:" being the namespace prefix we defined
 above).
 This can be achieved calling the `get_data()` function: